mnn/moORBen/README.md

 This project is an esoteric language based around falling orbs and a tape of stacks.
 Each orb has a tape index which points to a stack, an active stack for this orb.
 A program syntax resembles physical object viewed from side.

 Warning: It is not yet finished.
-Some basic programs are working, but several things are missing (custom pocket dimensions [aka procedures], more built in pocket dimensions, a cloning of a whole stack, orbs synchronization [a sensor and a holder]).
+Most of programs are working, but a few things are missing (more built-in pocket dimensions, orbs synchronization [a sensor and a holder]).
 Following examples are fully working.

 Hello world
 ----------